Behind the scenes of the 1945 Potsdam Conference

 Although private notes during the conference were strictly forbidden, the then 19-year old turned a photo album into a diary.
 Mr. Simmich is now very grateful for her courage - while she was unable to enter the palace back then, her diary includes observations, passports and maps that were drafted specifically for the delegation members and invitations to dance events.
 In 2012, Mr. Simmich went to visit the then 87-year old in her house in South London.

 A few months later, Mrs. Hunter was invited by the Prussian Palaces and Gardens Foundation Berlin-Brandenburg to revisit Potsdam – for the first time since 1945.
-The highlight of her stay was the visit to Cecilienhof Palace, where she managed to see the exhibition that she had helped put together.
-You can listen to Ms. Hunter tell her story in the Palace's audio guide.
+The highlight of her stay was the visit to Cecilienhof Country House, where she managed to see the exhibition that she had helped put together.
+You can listen to Ms. Hunter tell her story in the Palace's multimedia guide.